The purpose of this document is:

 Intercampus financial transactions are created when University of California-Berkeley (UCB) departments do business with other campuses or Office of the President (OP) departments.
 Since UCB departments cannot access other campus' and OP's general ledgers, intercampus financial control accounts are used in BFS-GL to record these transactions.
 (The intercampus financial control accounts are used for financial transactions only, not budgetary transactions.)

-After the UCB department completes the journal, the other campuses or UCB Financial Accounting and Controls (FAC), on behalf of OP, produce journals to finish processing the transaction so that it is reflected in the general ledger of the other campus or OP.
+Intercampus financial journals, commonly called Recharge Journals or Intercampus Order and/or Charge (IOC), are used for billing of expenses.
+After the UCB department completes the initiating journal, the other campuses or UCB Financial Accounting and Controls (FAC), on behalf of OP, produce responding journals to finish processing the transaction so that it is reflected in the general ledger of the other campus or OP.
 In other words, intercampus transactions are recorded using sets of reciprocal entries: debit entries to the financial control account on the general ledger of one campus correspond to credit entries to the appropriate financial control account on the general ledger of the other campus.

 Note: Transactions between Berkeley departments and OP departments at Berkeley, i.e., "J-Berkeley" departments, are processed like transactions between any two Berkeley departments.
 They are not intercampus transactions and do not require information associated with intercampus transactions.
 "J-Berkeley" departments include the UC Energy Institute, the Institute of Transportation Studies, and some departments within the Division of Agriculture and Natural Resources (DANR).